yycunc/FIREcaller/README.md

 |mm9   |chr17 |33888191-35744546 & 36230820-38050373 |
 |mm10  |chr17 | 33681276 & 38548659                  |

-The default setting is "TRUE"", that is, to remove the MHC region.
+The default setting is "TRUE"", that is, to remove the MHC region if gb is in c("hg19","GRCh38","mm9","mm10"), "FALSE" if not.

 ```{r define whether to remove MHC region, message=FALSE}
 rm_mhc <- TRUE